-According to the Environmental Protection Agency, radon gas causes more deaths than drunk driving, fires, drownings and airplane crashes — more than 20,000 deaths each year in the United States alone.
-It is the no. 1 cause of lung cancer among non-smokers and the second leading cause of lung cancer after smoking.
+According to the Environmental Protection Agency, radon gas causes more deaths than drunk driving, fires, drownings and airplane crashes — about 21,000 deaths each year in the United States alone.
+It is becoming more of a widespread problem in the United States.

 Outside air contains very low levels of radon, but it can build up to higher concentrations indoors when it is unable to disperse.
 These particles can easily be inhaled and adhere to the lining of the lung, emitting a type of radiation called alpha radiation, which has the potential to damage lung cells.

 Experts say this “alpha radiation” cannot reach cells in any other organs, so it is likely that lung cancer is the only potentially important cancer hazard posed by radon.
 Tom Kelly, former director of the EPA’s Indoor Environments Division, said “We know that radon is a carcinogen.
 This research confirms that breathing low levels of radon can lead to lung cancer.”

 If even low levels of radon can lead to lung cancer, what can be done to keep this enemy out of your home?
 There is a simple and inexpensive way of making sure you and your family are safe.

 You can purchase a $15 short term test kit (3-4 days), which includes all costs, or a $25 long term test kit (3-12 months), which includes all costs, by going online at www.sosradon.org or calling 1-800-767-7236.

 The tests are part of the National Radon Program Services at Kansas State University, which is funded by the EPA.
 You can use the tests’ serial number to access your results at www.radon.com.
 If a home with a vent system is found to have an elevated radon level, a fan can be added at a low cost.